 Q: How do I create a custom slash command in Claude Code?

 A: Create a Markdown file at .claude/commands/[name].md in your project (for team-shared commands) or ~/.claude/commands/[name].md (for personal commands available in all projects).
 The filename without the .md extension becomes the command name.
 The file content is the prompt Claude receives when the command runs.
-Add a YAML-style frontmatter block at the top to specify which tools the command can use, which model to run it with, and a description that appears in /help.
+Add a YAML-style frontmatter block at the top to set the model, description, allowed tools, or disallowed-tools.
 Use $ARGUMENTS in the file content to capture whatever text is passed after the command name.

 Q: Can Claude Code connect to GitHub?